Canon 7D II vs Sony RX10 III

 It is notable that the RX10 III offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 7D Mark II does not provide wifi capability.

 Studio photographers will appreciate that the Canon 7D II (unlike the RX10 III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 7D Mark II and the RX10 III are recent models that are part of the current product line-up.
-The 7D Mark II replaced the earlier Canon 7D, while the RX10 III followed on from the Sony RX10 II.
+Both the 7D Mark II and the RX10 III have been discontinued, but can regularly be found used on ebay.
+The RX10 III was replaced by the Sony RX10 IV, while the 7D Mark II does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So how do things add up?
 Is there a clear favorite between the Canon 7D II and the Sony RX10 III?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.